Skip to main content

 Coassemble is built for this exact moment.

 It takes AI-generated content and turns it into an interactive course learners can move through, complete, and revisit.
-No rebuilding.
-No formatting from scratch.
-No design expertise required.

 Why combine ChatGPT + Coassemble?